sidekiq/sidekiq/README.md

 The Sidekiq client can be used to enqueue messages for processing:

-    Sidekiq::Client.push('some_queue', :class => SomeWorker, :args => ['bob', 2, foo: 'bar'])
+    Sidekiq::Client.push('some_queue', 'class' => SomeWorker, 'args' => ['bob', 2, foo: 'bar'])

 How it works
 -----------------

-Sidekiq assumes you are running a Rails 3 application with workers in app/workers.
+Sidekiq assumes you are running a Rails 3 application.
 Each message has a format like:

     { class: 'SomeWorker', args: ['bob', 2, {foo: 'bar'}] }